platformsh/demo-project/readme.md

 > This first push will take a moment to build _and_ will fail.
 > This is expected, so follow the next step (3) to setup the initial resources.

-3. Configure resources for production, and verify the deployment:
+6. Configure the compute resources on your environment, and verify the deployment:

 - ```
   upsun resources:set --size '*:1'